 For example, I think it is deceptive for Southwest to advertise “Bags Fly Free”.
 I challenge you to take a bag to any Southwest counter and ask them to send it to Chicago for you.
 Bags do not fly free — they fly with a paying passenger who paid for the bag as part of their ticket price.

 And further, they make every passenger pay for that even if that customer does not check bags.
 If they didn’t, they would give a discount to those that don’t check, which is essentially what Spirit does.
+(Here’s how to buy the best luggage for your next trip.)

 What would you say to the passengers who say Spirit has crossed a line, and that they’ll take their business elsewhere?

 I would just ask them to compare our “all in” price with anyone else and pick the value they felt was best for them.
 If an airport lounge is important to you, you won’t fly Spirit.
 If TVs are important to you, you won’t fly Spirit.
-If price is most important, more often than not we will be the best value going because you never have to pay for what you don’t use.
+And if price is most important, more often than not we will be the best value going because you never have to pay for what you don’t use.

 For what it’s worth, long ago people would have thought that restaurants would “cross a line” if they asked customers to clean their own table.
 Yet millions of customers do this every day at McDonalds and other fast food places.
 It somehow became acceptable, proving that what people